lithops-cloud/lithops/README.md

 ## High-level API

-Lithops is shipped with two different high-level APIs.
+Lithops is shipped with 2 different high-level APIs.

 <table>